Ecclesiology: Catholic ecclesiology

-Catholic ecclesiology today has a plurality of models and views, as with all Catholic Theology since the acceptance of scholarly Biblical criticism that began in the early to mid 20th century.
+Catholic ecclesiology today has a plurality of models and views, as with all Catholic Theology since the acceptance of scholarly Biblical criticism that began in the early to mid-20th century.
 This shift is most clearly marked by the encyclical Divino afflante Spiritu in 1943.
 Avery Robert Cardinal Dulles, S.J. contributed greatly to the use of models in understanding ecclesiology.
-In his work Models of the Church, he defines five basic models of Church that have been prevalent throughout the history of the Catholic Church.
+In his work Models of the Church, he defines five basic models of the Church that have been prevalent throughout the history of the Catholic Church.
 These include models of the Church as institution, as mystical communion, as sacrament, as herald, and as servant.

-The ecclesiological model of Church as an Institution holds that the Catholic Church alone is the "one, holy, catholic and apostolic Church", and is the only Church of divine and apostolic origin led by the Pope.
+The ecclesiological model of Church as an institution holds that the Catholic Church alone is the "one, holy, catholic and apostolic Church", and is the only Church of divine and apostolic origin led by the Pope.
 This view of the Church is dogmatically defined Catholic doctrine, and is therefore de fide.
 In this view, the Catholic Church— composed of all baptized, professing Catholics, both clergy and laity—is the unified, visible society founded by Christ himself, and its hierarchy derives its spiritual authority through the centuries, via apostolic succession of its bishops, most especially through the bishop of Rome (the Pope) whose successorship comes from St. Peter the Apostle, to whom Christ gave "the keys to the Kingdom of Heaven".
 Thus, the Popes, in the Catholic view, have a God-ordained universal jurisdiction over the whole Church on earth.
 The Catholic Church is considered Christ's mystical body, and the universal sacrament of salvation, whereby Christ enables human to receive sanctifying grace.

 The model of Church as Mystical Communion draws on two major Biblical images, the first of the "Mystical Body of Christ" (as developed in Paul's Epistles) and the second of the "People of God."
 This image goes beyond the Aristotelian-Scholastic model of "Communitas Perfecta" held in previous centuries.
 This ecclesiological model draws upon sociology and articulations of two types of social relationships: a formally organized or structured society (Gesellschaft) and an informal or interpersonal community (Gemeinschaft).
 The Catholic theologian Arnold Rademacher maintained that the Church in its inner core is community (Gemeinschaft) and in its outer core society (Gesellschaft).
 Here, the interpersonal aspect of the Church is given primacy and that the structured Church is the result of a real community of believers.
 Similarly, Yves Congar argued that the ultimate reality of the Church is a fellowship of persons.
 This ecclesiology opens itself to ecumenism and was the prevailing model used by the Second Vatican Council in its ecumenical efforts.
 The Council, using this model, recognized in its document Lumen gentium that the Body of Christ subsists in a visible society governed by the Successor of Peter and by the Bishops in communion with him, although many elements of sanctification and of truth are found outside its visible structure.